EPFL-ENAC/limnc-flaked/docs/api.md

 | `next_run_time` | When will be the next execution.
 When the job is paused, there is none.                     |

 It is possible to start/stop or pause/resume a job in the scheduler.
 Stopping removes the job from the scheduler, restarting it recreates the job according to the instrument specifications.
 Pausing a job postpones its next execution.
 Resuming it recalculates the next run time according to the job trigger definition.

+## Logs

+For each instrument it is possible to download the logs.
+The logs are stored in a rolling file, and by default only the last 100 lines are reported.
+The log file is rotated when it reaches 1MB.
+Five log files are kept, the oldest is deleted when a new one is created.

+The format of the log file is CSV (without an header) with the columns:

+- `timestamp`: datetime of the log entry
+- `level`: the log level of the log entry
+- `instrument`: the instrument name
+- `action`: the type of action that produced the log entry
+- `message`: the human readable message
+- `arguments`: some informative metrics, optional

+The logs API allows to download the last lines of the logs of a specific instrument, or all the logs in a zip file.